 The OAS Platform: Full Connectivity

 The nature of the OAS Platform empowers you with flexibility.
-Purchasing the Universal Data Connector in combination with connectors for devices, databases, applications, IoT services and more, will give you the most powerful and versatile framework for enterprise systems integration.
-The built-in compatibility with other developer tools and APIs give you an unlimited amount of options for customization and automation.
+Purchasing the Universal Data Connector in combination with connectors for devices, databases, applications, IoT services, and more will give you the most powerful and versatile framework for enterprise systems integration.
+The built-in compatibility with other developer tools and APIs gives you an unlimited number of options for customization and automation.

 The full range of products include: